Tuesday, March 19, 6pm at the Tempe Center for the Arts

 Tomas Laurenzo, City University of Hong Kong

-DOOR is an artwork that aims at exposing some of the social and political impact of artificial intelligence, computer vision, and automation.
+BOX is an artwork that exposes some of the social and political impact of artificial intelligence, computer vision, and automation.
 The project uses a commercially available computer vision system that predicts the interactor's ethnicity, and locks or unlocks itself depending on this prediction.
-The artwork showcases a possible use of computer vision making explicit the fact that every technological implantation crystallises a political worldview.
+The artwork showcases a possible use of computer vision, making explicit the fact that every technological implantation crystallises a political worldview.

 Tuesday, March 19, 7pm at the Tempe Center for the Arts